 A major in International Studies consists of 54 semester hours, including 15 semester hours of required courses, 27 semester hours of elective (see degree checklists for more specific information about requirements).
 Students must also complete 12 hours in a foreign language.
 Only courses with a grade of C- or better may count towards an International Studies major, minor, or area of concentration.
 Students must have at least a cumulative GPA 2.50 in their degree coursework to qualify for graduation.

 International Studies majors may opt to complete the major with a regional studies minor focusing on Asia, Europe, the Middle East & North Africa, Latin America & the Caribbean, or Sub-Saharan Africa.
-An embedded minor allows students to complete the requirements while completing the International Studies major.
 The program also prepares students for minors in various disciplines including Anthropology, Economics, a foreign language, Geography, History, Political Science, Public Service, and Sociology.

 Students are encouraged to complete study abroad courses and internships toward the International Studies major.
 Topics courses and independent study credits may fulfill secondary course requirements.
 Contact the International Studies Coordinator prior to enrolling in any of these options to verify whether the credits qualify, and if so, how they will apply toward completing the major degree requirements.
 The Office of Education Abroad (UC415) can help with scholarship applications to offset expense, including university scholarships, as well as a “beyond the classroom” scholarship toward study abroad, sponsored by the Sociology Department, for which all majors are eligible.